importantimport/hatsu/README.md

 ## Development

-Hatsu is in the early stages of development, PR welcome.
+Hatsu has the basic functionality of a bridge, PR welcome.

 ###### Setup